The dog warden will carry out the following duties:

 - Dogs to be kept on a lead within defined picnic sites and family areas in parks.

-- Dogs to be kept on a lead within all public roads and footways.
+- Dogs to be kept on a lead within all designated carriageways (A and B classified Road) and footways.

 - Dogs to be kept on a lead within all cemeteries and crematoria.